 - Meeting with participants who are working on their next steps

 - Conducting outreach to potential participants

 Computer Mentors assist participants with and teach them computer use and skills.
 Common areas Computer Mentors assist participants with include:

 - Setting-up an email account and using email, and

 - Filling out online job applications.

-Other duties may be: assisting with resumes and cover letters; checking references; running practice job interviews with participants.
+Other duties may include: assisting with resumes and cover letters; checking references; running practice job interviews with participants.

 This is a flexible position with a flexible schedule.
-Computer Mentors commit to one morning a week, Monday – Friday from 9:00 am-1:00 pm in our Northern Virginia, Southeast DC, Northwest DC, Perry School Center, or Episcopal Church of Our Saviour (Silver Spring) offices.
+Computer Mentors commit to one morning a week, Monday – Friday from 9:00 am-1:00 pm in our Northern Virginia, Anacostia, Northwest DC, or Episcopal Church of Our Saviour (Silver Spring) offices.

 On-going and Group Volunteer Needs

 Samaritan Ministry needs groups and individuals for beautification, organization, and maintenance projects.
 These are one-time or regular volunteer opportunities with flexible times.
 Projects might include organizing and stocking the food pantry and clothes closet, yard work, re-organizing closets and files, or painting projects.